Looking at an HTTP/1.1 Session

 that both sides of the TCP connection initiate a close

 simultaneously.
-Because of this, each FIN
+Because of this, each FIN is sent before receiving

-gets its own sequence number, it requires a
+the other’s.
+Since a FIN gets its own sequence number, it requires a

-.
+separate ACK.
 So we need an extra acknowledgment to fully close

 this connection.